 Note • You can also create your own customized scan profiles.
-For more information, see "Creating a Scan Profile" in the Code Insight Installation & Configuration Guide.
+For more information, refer to "Creating a Scan Profile" in the Code Insight Installation & Configuration Guide.

 You select a scan profile for your project on the Edit Project dialog box.